sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboards.md

 - If the view has parameters, click **Params...** to edit the parameters of the view.

 - Select in **Value column** a column from the selected view that will provide the value of the parameter.
-This value will usually be used to modify data in the dashboard, It could be for exemple an organization permanent UID or code.
+This value will usually be used to modify data in the dashboard, It could be for example an organization permanent UID or code.
 - Select in **Label column**  a column from the selected view that will provide the label of the parameter value to be displayed in the parameter panel.
 The parameter label can also be included component titles.
 - Check the **Allow empty value** option to allow a null value to be selected for this parameter.